Milovan Djilas: Early life and revolutionary activities

-Milovan Djilas was born in Podbišće near Mojkovac, Kingdom of Montenegro, on 12 June 1911 into a Montenegrin Serb peasant family.
+Milovan Djilas was born in Podbišće near Mojkovac in the Kingdom of Montenegro on 12 June 1911, into a peasant family.
 He was the fourth of nine children.
 His father Nikola, a recipient of the Obilić Medal for bravery, served in the Montenegrin Army during the Balkan Wars of 1912–1913, then World War I, after which he was awarded the Albanian Commemorative Medal.
 After that war he commanded the gendarmerie in Kolašin, and opposed the incorporation of Montenegro into the Kingdom of Serbs, Croats and Slovenes.
 His paternal grandfather, Aleksa, was an anti-Ottoman bandit leader, known as a hajduk, who was apparently assassinated at the direction of the Montenegrin king's father-in-law.
-Djilas' mother, Novka, was from Siberia in the Russian Empire.
+Djilas's mother, Novka, was from Siberia in the Russian Empire.
 During World War II, Djilas's sister Dobrinka was murdered by the Chetniks and his father was killed during a battle with the Balli Kombëtar in Kosovo.

 Djilas was educated in Podbišće, Kolašin and Berane.
 He was exposed to literature during his schooling, and also to the works of Karl Marx and Vladimir Lenin.
 He commenced studying literature at the University of Belgrade in 1929, by which time he was already a committed communist.
 In 1929, the name of the country changed to the Kingdom of Yugoslavia.
 Djilas was a radical student activist and opposed the dictatorship of King Alexander I. This brought him to the attention of the police; in March 1932 he was arrested for taking part in an anti-government demonstration and was jailed for eight days as a warning.
 Eleven months later, having not changed his ways, Djilas was again arrested, but this time he was tortured then sentenced to three years imprisonment in the Sremska Mitrovica Prison.
 While in jail he met several senior members of the Communist Party of Yugoslavia (Komunistička partija Jugoslavije, KPJ), including Moša Pijade and Aleksandar Ranković.
 He was further radicalised while in jail, becoming a committed Stalinist.

 After his release from prison in 1936, Djilas decided to give up his study of literature and concentrate on revolutionary activities with the KPJ.
 When the leader of the Soviet Union, Josef Stalin, tried to gain greater control of the KPJ, Djilas aligned himself with the general secretary of the KPJ, Josip Broz Tito.
 Djilas also helped recruit about 1,500 Yugoslav volunteers to fight on the Republican side in the Spanish Civil War, but Tito would not permit him to travel to Spain to take part in the war as he needed him in Yugoslavia.
 In 1938, Tito appointed him to the Central Committee of the KPJ, and to its politburo the following year.